|The Generic Approach|

 Where a square diagonal sub-grid constitutes half the board, a hexagonal diagonal sub-grid constitutes only one third.
 So here was this guy so blinded by 'specific' thinking that he made a hexagonal draughts game that was played on one of the three diagonal sub-grids of a hexboard, effectively using trice as many cells as needed.
 Laugh if you will, but these things happen.
 Anyone can be a 'games inventor' just as anyone who has thoughts can claim to actually 'think'.

-Of course Hexdame, Hexdameo and Hexbushka all employ a plain hexgrid.
+Of course Hexdame employs a plain hexgrid.

 - Translation & Transposition

 I use 'translation' when a game is to be adapted to another grid.
-Thus Glinski's HexChess is an as close as possible translation of Chess to the hexgrid and Hexdame is a literal translations of International Draughts.
+Thus Glinski's HexChess is an as close as possible translation of Chess to the hexgrid and Hexdame is a literal translation of International Draughts.

 Go has been translated to the hexgrid in several ways.
 'Hexagonal Go', a literal translation to the cells of a hexgrid, has never been a great success.
 Too many liberties.
 Mark Berger's 'Rosette', a translation to the vertices of a hexgrid, suffered the reverse problem, but Mark solved that brilliantly by introducing a 'rosette', a small hexagon completely occupied by one color, as an additional safety mechanism.
 Medusa is another hexagonal translation, less than literal this time.